Save Time, Money and Hassle with the Complete 1949-50

 Commemorative Year Set

-Now you can get all 17 commemoratives issued in 1949 and 1950 with one easy order – you’ll save time and money.
+Now you can get all 17 commemoratives issued in 1949 and 1950 with one easy order – you’ll save money over buying each stamp individually.

-National Capital Sesquicentennial – This series of four stamps was issued to commemorate the 150th anniversary of the establishment of the National Capital, Washington, D.C.
+National Capital Sesquicentennial (#990-992) – This series of three stamps was issued to commemorate the 150th anniversary of the establishment of the National Capital, Washington, D.C.

 Make this history and more part of your collection with the 1949-50 Commemorative Year Set – order yours now.